OctopusDeploy/docs/docs/infrastructure/deployment-targets/linux/tentacle/index.md

 Linux Tentacle is intended to provide feature parity with Windows Tentacle.
 The currently known limitations of Linux Tentacle are:

-- PowerShell, C# and F# script types are not supported.
-The alternatives are Bash and Python scripts.
+- C# and F# script types are not supported.
+The alternatives are PowerShell Core, Bash and Python scripts.

 ## Downloads